OculusBomb/EyeBombing/README.md

 ##Callum's Images

 Below are my favourite photos that I have taken for this project, I have taken them in a few places to mix up the kind of images I get and I think they came out really well!
+The project made me think about the surroundings that I look at on a day to day basis, going home or walking around London I was able to see face's in things I would not normally even look at.
+The images I took did not need any editing as I framed all my images well so there was no need for cropping ort rotating!

 The images below consist of photos around:

 * North Greenwich area (1,5,6,7)
 * My House (2,3,9,10)